botpress/botpress/docs/guide/docs/tutorials/hitl.md

 ![Handoff Action](assets/hitl/handoff-action.png)

 Now, ever time a user conversation goes on that node.
 Agents on the interface will see a new pending handoff appear in the list and will be be able to see a preview of the conversation.
-On the user side, your chatbot automatically send a **transfer message**.
+On the user side, your chatbots automatically send a **transfer message**.
 This message is customizable, see [configuration](#advanced-features-and-customization) section.

 ![Tranfer Message](assets/hitl/transfer-message.png)